MazamaScience/MazamaTimeSeries/README.md

 list including two tables. **MazamaTimeSeries** stores time series measurements in a `data` table where each row is a _record_ for a particular UTC timestamp and each column contains data measured by a single sensor (aka "device").
-Any time invariant _spatial metadata_ associated with a sensor at a known location (aka a "device-deployment") is stored in a separate `meta` table.
+Any time invariant metadata associated with a sensor at a known location (aka a "device-deployment") is stored in a separate `meta` table.
 A unique identifier connects the two tables.
 In the language of relational databases, this "normalizes" the database and can greatly reduce the memory and disk space needed to store the data